 Do your research

-Make a research about the job and add skills and do the necessary courses that will make you a perfect fit for the job, and you’ll be ready for all the challenges and problems that come with the job role.
+Make a research about the job and add skills and find the necessary courses that will make you a perfect fit for the job.
+Try to prepare for all the challenges and problems that come with the job role.

 Another great tip is finding someone with your dream job in Nigeria and letting the person be your role model.
 If he has books he has written, read them; if he has interviews, he has had listened to the muse.
 Most industry leaders and experts in their fields have put out much content on the internet.
-Find them and consume them vigorously and take the advice he gives you.
-If possible, and you can reach out to him, do so.
+Find them, consume them vigorously, and take relevant advice they provide.
+If possible, you can reach out and ask specific questions.
 Social media has made it easier for us to access these people take advantage of it remember people love helping people.
 Just D.M. them or send them an email.

 Start small in the field of your dream job

 You don’t have to start at the top immediately.
 Even Usain Bolt, the fastest man on earth at some point in his life, couldn’t even walk, but he trained hard and smart and prepared himself for when the opportunity came; he was ready and took it.
 He said, “I trained for four years to perform for 10 seconds.”

 Be positive.
 When you start doubting yourself, people around you will also doubt you.
 So even if you aren’t spiritual, believe in yourself and your abilities.
 It won’t be easy, but it will be worth it.

 As Nigerians, we all know that one uncle or family friend that says, “when you are done with school or your NYSC, bring your C.V. to me”, and most times they never deliver.
 They end up raising your hopes and leaving you deflated at the end.
 Instead, you should try and get a physical meeting with the people responsible for employing in your dream job’s company.
 Their information is on social media; follow them and reach out to them.